History of the Netherlands national football team

 The history of the Netherlands national football team began when the Netherlands played their first international match on 30 April 1905 in Antwerp against Belgium.
 The game went into extra time, in which the Dutch scored three times, making the score 4–1 for the Dutch side, winning the Coupe Vanden Abeele.

 The Netherlands national football team made its first appearance at the FIFA World Cup in 1934, Italy.
 The Dutch hold the record for playing the most World Cup finals without ever winning the tournament.
 They finished second in the 1974, 1978 and 2010 World Cups, losing to West Germany, Argentina and Spain respectively.
+Oranje reached third place in 2014.
 They won the UEFA European Championship in 1988.

 History

 Early history

 The Netherlands national football team played their first international match in Antwerp against Belgium on 30 April 1905.
 The players were selected by a five-member commission from the Dutch football association.
 After 90 minutes, the score was 1–1, but because the match was for a trophy (the "Coupe van den Abeele"), the game went into extra time, in which Eddy de Neve scored three times, making the score 4–1 for the Dutch side.

 The Netherlands made their first appearance at the World Cup final tournament in 1934.
 After a second appearance in 1938 they did not appear in another World Cup until 1974.